University of New South Wales: Others

 UNSW has produced more millionaires than any other Australian university, according to the Spear's Wealth Management Survey in 2016.

 Engineers Australia ranked UNSW as having the highest number of graduates in "Australia's Top 100 Influential Engineers 2013" list at 23%, followed by Monash University at 8%, the University of Western Australia, University of Sydney and the University of Queensland at 7%.

+Celebrating UNSW Women

+In 2022, the Women's Trail was launched.
+This involved the renaming of buildings and spaces across UNSW campuses after women UNSW women role models.
+Some of the women included are: